Examples of an Illustration Essay

 What is an Illustration Essay?

 Examples of an illustration essay are usually expressly chosen or written to show people how to write an illustration essay, and what these types of essays normally entail.
 Because of this, they are normally quite well-written and show the different parts of the essay clearly.
-An illustration essay is one which depends on examples with which to prove the thesis being made.
+An illustration essay is one that depends on examples with which to prove the thesis being made.

 To use one particular example, if the thesis statement of your illustrative essay is that the winter months cause most residents to hibernate, then the essay itself must contain several samples of proof of why the residents hibernate in winter.
 Writers could use facts such as the social events in any towns being poorly attended during this time, or the sheer volume of cars on the road during warmer months versus the colder ones.